hughbarney/atto/README.md

 In Defining Atto as the lowest functional Emacs I have had to consider the essential feature set that makes Emacs, 'Emacs'.
 I have defined this point as a basic Emacs command set plus the ability to edit multiple files (buffers) and (possibly) their display in multiple windows.
 The proviso being that all this will fit in less than 2000 lines of C.

-As of Atto v1.0.0, these goal has been almost been achieved.
-So far we have a basic command set working on a single file in a single buffer.
-However it will be a small matter to make the code generic to operate on multiple instances of buffers.
-This will be a priority in the next release.
+As of Atto v1.2, these goal has been almost been achieved.
+So far we have a basic command set working on multiple buffers.

 ##Why the name Atto?
 The small Emacs naming scheme appears to use sub-unit prefixes in decending order with each further reduction of functionality.
 Atto means 10 to the power of minus 18.
 Femto (10^-15) comes after Pico (10^-12).
 However choosing Atto allows for the potential for Femto to be an Atto based Emacs with a scripting language.